top of page

 Our team has a range of social work level roles and an opportunity to develop a specialist skill set and build longer term relationships with the children and families we work with.

-The Safeguarding, Practice and Quality Assurance Service is responsible for the quality assurance and safeguarding arrangements for children in Dudley.
+The Safeguarding and Quality Assurance Service is responsible for the quality assurance and safeguarding arrangements for children in Dudley across the Children’s Service Directorate.
+The Head of Service for Safeguarding and Quality Assurance is also the Principal Social Worker for Children’s Services.
 Within the service there are the following service areas:

 SAFEGUARDING AND REVIEW